Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Quasinormal Modes using WKB method

 \section{Quasinormal Modes using WKB method}

-Quasinormal modes (QNMs) represent the characteristic oscillations of a BH under small perturbations and are represented by complex frequencies $\omega = \omega_R - i \omega_I$.
-The real part $\omega_R$ gives the oscillation frequency, while the imaginary part $\omega_I$ sets the damping rate.
-Since QNMs dominate the ringdown phase of gravitational waves from BH mergers, they provide a direct connection between strong-field gravity and observations.
-In this section, we examine the QNMs of the KBR BH and focus on the effects of the magnetic parameter $B$.
+The analysis of small perturbations around stable circular orbits, discussed in the previous section, describes oscillatory motion of test particles in the vicinity of the BH and provides insight into the dynamical properties of the spacetime.
+A closely related phenomenon arises when the spacetime itself is perturbed.
+In this case, the BH responds through damped oscillations known as QNMs, which characterize the relaxation of the geometry toward equilibrium.
+These modes are described by complex frequencies $\omega=\omega_R-i\omega_I$, where the real part $\omega_R$ determines the oscillation frequency and the imaginary part $\omega_I$ determines the damping rate of the perturbation.
+Since QNMs dominate the ringdown phase of gravitational waves emitted after BH mergers, they provide a direct probe of the underlying spacetime geometry in the strong-field regime.
+In the following, we investigate the QNMs of the rotating KBR BH and examine how the presence of the magnetic parameter $B$ modifies the corresponding ringdown spectrum.
+For more details related to the WKB method used in our analysis, one may refer to \cite{Iyer:1986np, Dias:2022oqm, Konoplya:2019hlu, Konoplya:2011qq, Konoplya:2017wot, Konoplya:2003ii, Yang:2012he}.

 The perturbation of a massless scalar field $\Psi$ satisfies the Klein–Gordon equation.